8l/scc/cc1/ir.md

 two type descriptors together.
 For example a cast from char to int is indicated with CI.

-#### Constants ####

-constants are introduced by the character '#'.
-For example 10 is translated to #IA (all the constant are emitted in hexadecimal), where I indicates that is an integer constant.
-Strings represent a special case because they are represented with the " character.
-The constant "hello" is emiited as "68656C6C6F,

 ### Statements ###
 #### Jumps #####